Large-Momentum Effective Theory: Introduction

-A few years ago, some of the present authors proposed an approach to study parton physics through theoretical methods applicable for the {\it static structure of the proton} at large momentum, such as lattice QCD, but by no means limited to it~\cite{Ji:2013dva,Ji:2013fga,Ji:2014gla}.
-With this approach, parton physics can be extracted using effective field theory (EFT) methods from the physical properties of the proton at a moderately-large momentum, e.g., with a Lorentz boost factor $\gamma=2-5$.
-Thus, the theory has been named as {\it large-momentum effective theory} (LaMET).
-As we shall explain, LaMET is not merely a theoretical trick, but is based on an important physical insight by Feynman.
+A few years ago, some of the present authors proposed a general approach to calculate $x$-dependent parton distributions based on Feynman's original idea about partons: They are the infinite-momentum limit of {\it static properties of the proton} at large momentum, and therefore are intrinsically Euclidean quantities accessible through lattice QCD~\cite{Ji:2013dva,Ji:2013fga,Ji:2014gla}.
+According to this, parton physics in an intermediate range of $x_{\rm min}\sim 0.1 <x<x_{\rm max}\sim 0.9$ can be calculated from the physical properties of the proton at a moderately-large momentum, e.g., with a Lorentz boost factor $\gamma=2-5$.
+The theory has been named as {\it large-momentum effective theory} (LaMET) because a rigorous connection between the infinite-momentum frame (IMF) partons and quarks and gluons at a finite momentum requires proper account of the ultraviolet (UV) modes with large momentum in effective field theory (EFT) and systematic power counting.

-The basic motivation for LaMET comes from an implicit assumption in the naive parton model: The structure of the proton shall be approximately independent of its momentum so long as it is much larger than a typical strong-interaction scale $\Lambda$, or its mass.
-For example, the quark momentum distribution in the proton at $P=|\vec{P}|=5$ GeV shall not be very different from that at $P=50$ GeV or $P=5$ TeV.
-One might call this phenomenon {\it large-momentum symmetry}, the nature of which is similar to that the electronic structure of the hydrogen atom shall not be sensitive to the proton mass.
-The asymptotic behavior of the proton structure might be controlled by an expansion in $\Lambda/P$, but a justification would require a better understanding of the underlying dynamics.
-Assuming this symmetry, Feynman replaced the protons probed at different large momenta in high-energy scattering with the one at the infinite momentum $P=\infty$, corresponding to the leading term in the $\Lambda/P$ expansion, and therefore the idealized concepts of a proton {\it in the infinite-momentum frame} (IMF) and its constituents---{\it partons}---were born.
+The basic principle for LaMET comes from an implicit observation in the naive parton model: The structure of the proton is approximately independent of its momentum so long as it is much larger than a typical strong-interaction scale $\Lambda_{\rm QCD}$, or its mass.
+For example, the quark momentum distribution at moderate $x$ in the proton at $P=|\vec{P}|=5$ GeV is not very different from that at $P=50$ GeV or $P=5$ TeV.
+One might call this phenomenon {\it large-momentum symmetry}, the nature of which is similar to that of the electronic structure of the hydrogen atom is not sensitive to the proton mass, so long as it is much larger than that of the electron.
+The asymptotic behavior of the proton structure might be controlled by an expansion in $\Lambda_{\rm QCD}/P$, but a justification would require a better understanding of the underlying dynamics.
+Assuming this, Feynman replaced the protons probed at large but finite momenta in high-energy scattering with the one at infinite momentum $P=\infty$, corresponding to the leading term in the $\Lambda_{\rm QCD}/P$ expansion, and therefore the idealized concepts of {\rm the proton in the IMF} and its constituents---{\it partons}---were born.